 This shocked him.
 He’d made work his idol, his daughter had managed to ground him, to pull him back from that dark place and he’s now working more sensible hours and spending time with his family.

-Also in today’s paper one Dale Bolinger, aged 58, an NHS nurse from Broadstairs, Kent, has been jailed for nine years for grooming a 14-year-old girl who he planned to kill and eat.
+This blog was provoked by the news that one Dale Bolinger, aged 58, an NHS nurse from Broadstairs, Kent, has been jailed for nine years for grooming a 14-year-old girl who he planned to kill and eat.
 His comments included the phrase, “I do not find children sexually attractive but I do find them interesting as a food source.”

 It strikes me that someone has followed their idol into a very dark place indeed.
 It also occurs to me that someone has a serious job on if they’re going to ground him.
 Would you send in a priest or an atheist?